The major types of lipids found in the plasma membranes are (choose two): a. Cholesterol b. Triglycerides c. Phospholipids d. Fat-soluble vitamins

 1

-Step 1: Understand the structure and function of the plasma membrane.
-The plasma membrane is primarily composed of a lipid bilayer, which provides structural integrity and regulates the movement of substances in and out of the cell.
+Step 1: Understand the composition of the plasma membrane.
+The plasma membrane primarily consists of a lipid bilayer that provides structural integrity and regulates the movement of substances in and out of the cell.

-Step 5: Conclude that the two major types of lipids found in the plasma membrane are phospholipids and cholesterol.
+Step 2: Identify the major types of lipids typically found in the plasma membrane.
+These lipids contribute to membrane fluidity, stability, and functionality.

 Verified video answer for a similar problem: